xAmiBa/BrainScript/RECIPIE.md

 !!!!
 RESPONSE WE GET FROM OPENAI API:
-You need to access content and convert it jons.loads(content) into json
+You need to access content and convert it jons.loads(content) into json !!!
+NOTE THAT AUTHOR MUST BE PRESENT IN REQUEST< EVEN AS EMPTY STRING>
 ```
 {
     "data": {